lenucksi/VevorWeatherbridge/README.md

 A **Home Assistant Add-on** that intercepts weather data from VEVOR 7-in-1 Wi-Fi weather stations (or any station using Weather Underground format) and forwards it to Home Assistant via **MQTT Discovery**.

+## Important

+No support or guarantees for function, safety or security of any sorts.
+Expect that this software will kill your dog and eat it.

+It is explicitly forbidden to use it for any purpose that would be, direct or indirectly, be connected to anything that would be related to safety or security of building, entity, machinery, human life, etc. You have been warned.

 ## Features

 - **Home Assistant Add-on**: One-click installation from add-on repository